GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes there is a silver bullet for boosting software engineering productivity.
-But you need to shoot the right person.
+> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
 >
-> ~ *Michael Stal*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts